 - Five images are to be submitted for each application entered by the artist.

 - Four images must be of individual pieces of a consistent body of work.
 The fifth shall be a booth image (see below).

 - The fifth image must be of a single display booth of the artist's work in an outdoor, daytime setting, shot full front (side to side and top to bottom), and not at an oblique angle.

 - Those applying in the Emerging Artist category, reserved for those artists who have never juried into a large show previously and reside in Texas, may use a fifth image of work in place of a booth slide.
 Simply designate one image as, “Booth Slide,” and submit.

 - We do not offer double booths at this show UNLESS the artist is juried into the show with two or more separate bodies of work; consequently, your booth image MUST be one of a single booth display.
 Double booth images will be rejected.

-- Please be sure you do not reference either your name or your company name in your booth image.
+- Please be sure you do not include, show or otherwise reference either your name or your company name in your booth image.

 - Please do not submit an image with either you or your collaborator in the booth when the image is taken.
 This is a blind jury – names are not disclosed to the jurors.
 If you or your name appear in your booth image your application will be rejected.

 - NOTE: Failure to follow booth image parameters may delay your application or cause questions during the jury process, which may not allow enough time for a full, fair and complete review of your work.